chrisflora/gm-codechallenge/README.md

  - Clone this repository to your local directory to be served from
  - Run "composer update" to make sure your installation is up to date.
- - Copy the .env.example file to a new .env file within the "my-loan-app" directory
+ - Copy the .env.develop file to a new file called ".env", within the "my-loan-app" root directory
- - Run "php artisan key:generate"
  - Load site